 That is why you must familiarize yourself with the signs of dementia in dogs so that you can help your canine friend when the need arises.

-Knowing the signs will also help you understand when to say goodbye to your furry friend comes — this is hurting, though.
+Knowing the signs will also help you understand when to say goodbye to your furry friend comes — as heartbreaking as it may be, you and your vet may come to the conclusion that this is what’s best for your senior dog.

 The various signs of dementia in dogs include: